richardgiddings/simple_api_app/README.md

 - Formatting using https://getbootstrap.com/
 - Datetime picker for entering the due date
 - Navigation of tasks using https://datatables.net/
+- Filters out tasks that have a status of Done (this assumes we add a status of Done)

+**Possible future improvements**

+- Show tasks that are Done in seperate page just as a list without Edit and Delete.
+- Show tasks near due in different colour

 ## Requirements